Period Acne: How Your Cycle Affects Your Breakouts

 Wondering what the best treatment is for your period breakouts?
 We recommend checking in with a dermatologist or healthcare provider for customized treatment.
 They have the expertise to prescribe the best skin treatments for your skin and concerns.

 To get started, you'll complete a virtual consultation form where you can describe your skin concerns and acne symptoms.
-A board-certified dermatologist will create your first treatment plan customized to your unique skin.
+An expert dermatology provider will create a treatment plan customized to your unique skin.

 Take the confusion out of acne treatment and get started on your journey to healthy skin today.